Find Exotic Edible Plants for Your Garden

 Richmond, British Columbia

-An excellent mail-order nursery with unusual plants.
+This is an excellent mail-order nursery with unusual plants.
 (This is where I tracked down a grafted tomato-potato plant for my daughter!)
 They have a good selection of citrus trees.

 Richters Herbs